History of the Czech Republic

 The Habsburg Dynasty (1526-1918)

-The Jagellon dynasty died out due to the death of Louis of Jagellon at the battle of Mohacz.
-The husband of Princess Anna Jagellon, Ferdinand of Austria was elected King of Bohemia and the Habsburgs of Austria succeeded to the throne of Bohemia.
-The Habsburg rule brought the re-introduction of the Roman Catholic faith, centralisation and the construction of a multi-national empire.
+The Habsburgs of Austria succeeded to the throne of Bohemia when the Jagellon line died out.
+The Habsburg rule brought the re-introduction of the Roman Catholic faith, centralization and the construction of a multi-national empire.
 The Habsburgs included the Crownlands of Bohemia in their monarchy, and they remained a part of the Habsburg empire until 1918.

-When Rudolf II (1576-1611), during his reign, left Vienna for Prague, Czech capital grew into an important center of European culture.
+When Rudolf II (1576-1611), during his reign, left Vienna for Prague, Bohemian capital grew into an important center of European culture.
 The Czech Estates forced Rudolf II to issue a decree - so called "Maiestatus" - proclaiming freedom of religious confession.
-The Emperors Matthias and Ferdinand tried to limit this freedom and their efforts sparked a civil war between the Estates and the Catholic Emperor.
-The Estates were defeated in 1620 at the Battle of the White Mountain.
-The following period of the Thirty Years' War brought political disorder and economic devastation to the Czech lands which had far-reaching consequences on the future development of the country.
-The Czech people were forced to accept the Catholic faith or to emigrate.
-The throne of Bohemia was made hereditary in the Habsburg dynasty.
+The Emperors Matthias and Ferdinand tried to limit this freedom and their efforts sparked a civil war between the Estates and the Catholic Emperor which later spread into Europe underthe name of the Thirty Years' War.
+The Czechs elected an independent king..
+The Estates were defeated in 1620 at the Battle of the White Mountain and the Kingdom of Bohemia lost its independence for the following almost 300 years.
+The period of the Thirty Years' War brought political disorder and economic devastation to Bohemia which had far-reaching consequences on the future development of the country.
+The people of Bohemia were forced to accept the Catholic faith or to emigrate.
+The throne of Bohemia was made hereditary in the Habsburg dynasty and the most important offices were transferred permanently to Vienna.

-In the period after the end of the Thirty Years' War high Baroque culture became deeply rooted in Bohemia and Moravia.
-Baroque influenced the architecture of Czech towns and villages for several centuries.
+In the period after the end of the Thirty Years' War high Baroque culture became deeply rooted in Bohemia.
+Czech Baroque influenced the architecture of Czech towns and villages for several centuries.

 A crisis of feudalism and the fiscal interests of the state led to the Enlightment reforms of Maria Theresa and Joseph II in the second half of the 18th century.
-The reforms brought some positive results as Bohemia and the margravate of Moravia each became an independent part of the Habsburg Monarchy and enabled the rapid growth of industry.
+The reforms brought some positive results as Bohemia and the margravate of Moravia each became an independent part of the Habsburg Monarchy.
+There were some negative results however.
+The reforms contributed to the centralization of power and to Germanization, which proved to be a serious threat to the identity of the Slavic nationalities of the empire.

 Foundation of the Modern Czech Nation

-The defeat of the Austria-Hungarian Empire in the World War I cleared the way for the foundation of an independent state of Czechs and Slovaks (28.10.1918).
-The Czechoslovak Republic gradually became one of the highly developed countries of the world with several big industrial groups as Baťa and Škoda.
+In the years during World War I Czech politics took a turn towards radicalism as a result of the activities abroad of T. G. Masaryk and E. Benes, the future presidents.
+The defeat of the Austria-Hungary cleared the way for the foundation of an independent state of Czechs and Slovaks (28.10.1918).
+The Czechoslovak Republic became one of the ten most developed countries of the world.
 A period of twenty years of democracy and prosperity was ended by the aggression of Hitler's Germany.
-The conference in Munich and the following German occupation in March 1939 brought the end of the independent Czechoslovak state.
+The conference in Munich and the following German occupation in March 1939 brought the end of the independent Czech state.

-The gradual decay of the Communist regime and the Soviet empire, and the mass protests and demonstrations of the Czechoslovak people culminated in the overthrow of the Communist regime in November 1989 and in the re-installation of parliamentary democracy.
-The changes were confirmed by the election of Václav Havel as President of the Republic.
+The gradual decay of the Communist regime and the Soviet empire, and the mass protests and demonstrations of the Czechoslovak people culminated in the overthrow of the Communist regime in November 1989.
+The changes were confirmed by the election of Vaclav Havel as president of the republic.